noodlemctwoodle/pf-azure-sentinel/README.md

 Optionally you can also install the [Linux OMS Agent](Linux-OMS-Agent/README.md) to collect performance stats from the Logstash log collector.
 This is useful for creating analytics rules that will monitor for disk space alerts and excessive CPU usage.

-## Credits

-This project is only possible with the work carried out by [a3ilson](https://github.com/pfelk/pfelk) and his pfELK project to parse the pfSense log files.